ahlstromcj/seq66/README.md

             the installation.
 Improved group-learn key control.
         *   Fixed a bug in drawing notes as a new one is recorded; needed to "verify-and-link".
+        *   Fixed issue #49, mute-group issues, plus a bug in saving mutes to the MIDI file.
+Added a couple more flags to the 'mutes' file.
     *   Version 0.93.0:
         *   Added a transpose value to song editor triggers to support shifting patterns automatically during Song play.
 Added an 'rc' option to